actions-marketplace-validations/trendoid_version-for-publishing/README.md

 ### Simple branch

-1.   there is a branch named `dev` and its base branch is `master`
+1.   there is a branch named `develop` and its base branch is `master`
 2.   the `package.json` version is `1.0.0`
-3. Using this action results in version `1-0-0-dev`
+3. Using this action results in version `1-0-0-develop`

 ### Nested branches

 1.   there is a branch named `parent` and its base branch is `master`
 2.   now another branch `child` is based on `parent`
-3.   there is already a dev version in `parent` - `1.0.0-parent.1`
+3.   there is already a version in `parent` - `1.0.0-parent.1`
 4. Using this action for `child` results in version `1-0-0-child.1`
 5. The **nesting** is not represented in the version!